AssTractionHero/cytube/docs/index.md

-# User Guide #

-This user guide is a work in progress rewrite of the old user guide.
-If you notice something is missing, it probably hasn't been ported over from [here](https://github.com/calzoneman/sync/wiki/CyTube-3.0-User-Guide) yet.
+# CyTube 3.0 Quick Reference

-## I want to know more about... ##
+## I want to know more about...

 * [Registering and managing my user account](account-mgmt.md)
 * [How to create and manage my own CyTube channel](channel-mgmt.md)